-In the films and television series, Astrid’s family history doesn’t go into much detail.
+In the films and television series, her family doesn’t play any role as they doesn’t go into much detail.
 All we know is her Uncle Finn got frozen by the Flightmare.
 Oh, and she has an aunt that was told to sail to the end of the Earth.

-According to Cressida Cowell, Camicazi is Astrid’s book counterpart, due to a couple of factors.
-The first factor is both Camicazi and Astrid are blond.
+According to Cressida Cowell, Camicazi is the shieldmaiden’s book counterpart, due to a couple of factors.
+The first factor is both characters are blonde.
 The second is they have dragons named Stormfly.

 In the book series, Fishlegs is called Fishlegs No-Name while in the films and television series, his name is Fishlegs Ingerman.
 Like with Astrid, we don’t know much about Fishlegs’s family other than his mother cooks great crab cakes.

 Another point we should look at is the idea that Fishlegs in the books is notably younger than his media counterpart.
 The Fishlegs in the books is also much more clumsy.